-Taking into account the construction works in the reporting period, impact monitoring of air quality, noise, water quality, waste management, landscape and visual, and CWD were carried out in the reporting period.
+Taking into account the construction works in the reporting period, impact monitoring of air quality, noise, water quality, waste management, terrestrial ecology, landscape and visual, and CWD were carried out in the reporting period.
 Upon completion of coral translocation in January 2017, a summary of the ensuing post-translocation monitoring is reported quarterly.

 The EM&A programme also involved weekly site inspections and related auditing conducted by ET for the checking of implementation of required environmental mitigation measures recommended in the approved EIA Report.
-To promote the environmental awareness and enhance the environmental performance of the contractors, environmental briefings,
+To promote the environmental awareness and enhance the environmental performance of the contractors, environmental trainings and regular environmental management meetings were conducted during the reporting period which are summarized as below:

-- Three dolphin observer trainings provided by ET; - Seven skipper trainings provided by ET; - Twenty-six occasions of environmental management meetings on EM&A matters.
+- Three dolphin observer trainings provided by ET; - Five skipper trainings provided by ET; - Twenty-five environmental management meetings for EM&A review with works contracts; - One training workshop for contractor on construction noise permit requirements provided by ET; and - Two EPD sharing sessions on key issues of environmental and waste management.